rmurphey/ttlpodcast.com/public/episodes/dave-cadwallader.md

 And by [Travis CI](https://travis-ci.org/).
 With Travis CI, you can test and deploy with confidence.
 Sync your GitHub projects with Travis CI and you’ll be testing your code in minutes.
 Travis CI is offering a free trial to the first ten listeners of this episode who sign up with the promo code on [ttlpodcast.com](http://ttlpodcast.com).

+---

-Hello and welcome to the TTL podcast.
+**Rebecca:** Hello and welcome to the TTL podcast.
 Today on the show we have [Dave Cadwallader](http://geekdave.com/), a software engineering manager for the core web team at [Walmart Labs](http://www.walmartlabs.com/).

 Dave, thanks for being here.